Centre for higher education studies professional learning

 The challenge

-In April 2022, the project team hosted a design summit for primary and secondary teachers and school leaders.
-The aim of the summit was to identify the professional learning needs of teachers of high ability children.
-The attendees identified the following key challenge that we will seek to address via this project:
+In April 2022, in partnership with the Department of Education Victoria, the project team hosted a design summit for primary and secondary teachers and school leaders.
+The aim of the summit was to identify the professional learning needs of teachers of high-ability children:

 Schools and school communities* don’t feel equipped to recognise, plan for and support high ability students to learn (within the classroom and beyond).